testcontainers/testcontainers-python/README.rst

 Contributing a New Feature
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 You want to contribute a new feature or container?
 Great!
-You can do that in six steps as outlined `here <https://github.com/testcontainers/testcontainers-python/blob/main/.github/PULL_REQUEST_TEMPLATE/new_container.md>__`.
+You can do that in six steps as outlined `in our pull request template <https://github.com/testcontainers/testcontainers-python/blob/main/.github/PULL_REQUEST_TEMPLATE/new_container.md>`_.